- 1. Degrees

 17.1 A Full Time Student shall be declared "Failed Term" at the end of a term if:

-- the student fails Mandatory Courses such that the cumulative total credit value of Mandatory Courses failed and which have not been subsequently successfully completed is greater than 4;
+- the student fails Mandatory Courses such that the cumulative total credit value of Mandatory Courses failed applicable to their programme of study, and which have not been subsequently successfully completed is greater than four (4);

 - the student’s average is less than 50 percent; or,

 - the student fails any Mandatory Course or Courses such that, due to prerequisite requirements, will be unable to register in the subsequent term in a normal course load as defined in Table D-1 or as determined by the department head.